Поживна цінність на 100 г

 • 1/4 tsp. turmeric

-Rinse the mash and rice.
-Soak.
-In a blender, mix cilantro, ginger, coconut chips and 1/2 cup water to a liquid slurry.
-In a saucepan, melt the ghee, add the cinnamon, cloves, cardamom, black pepper and bay leaf and sauté until the aroma appears.
-Add the slurry from the blender, turmeric and salt.
-Stirring, cook until the mixture turns a little brown.
-Add mash and rice, mix.
-Add water, bring to a boil, reduce the heat and cook for 25-30 minutes until the rice and mash are soft.
+Wash and soak the mung beans and rice.
+In a blender, combine cilantro, ginger, coconut, and 1/2 cup water to form a thin paste.
+Heat the ghee in a pot and sauté the cinnamon, cloves, cardamom, black pepper, and bay leaves until fragrant.
+Add the cilantro-coconut paste, turmeric, and salt.
+Stir and cook until the mixture turns slightly brown.
+Add the soaked mung beans and rice and mix thoroughly.
+Pour in the water, bring to a boil, then reduce heat and simmer for 25–30 minutes until soft.
+This kitchari helps balance metabolic processes and supports overall wellness.

 Ingredients